 If you do nothing else in Medellin, you should take this tour.
 This is definitely one of the best things to do Medellin.
 After 5 continuous years of travel and many, many walking tours, this Medellin Walking Tour holds the joint top spot for best walking tours in the world (it shares it with a superb walking tour in Edinburgh, Scotland).

 We find that taking a walking tour when you first arrive in a city and country is absolutely the best way to get your bearings.
-This will position Medellin superbly for you and give you the confidence to see the rest of the city and her surroundings.
-The Real City tour will provide a history of Colombia, it will cover the tumultuous past of both Colombia and Medellin.
+This will position Medellin superbly for you and give you the confidence to see the rest of the city and its surroundings.
+This free walking tour of Medellin also provides a history of Colombia, it will cover the tumultuous past of both Colombia and Medellin.
 If you’re very lucky you will also hear the personal story of your tour guide.
 And this alone will give you respect for Medellin and Colombia that will carry you throughout your visit to the country.
 It is our highest rated item of Medellin things to do.

 Other Recommended Tours to Take in Medellin